 I am looking forward to helping your student improve and acquire new skills.
 This coming year will be filled with exciting learning activities that will maximize your student’s learning potential.
 I would like to invite you to become partner with me in your child’s education.
 By working together we can strengthen your child’s academic achievement.

 Feel free to contact me with any concern you might have via email, note, or phone call by calling the school.
-I am looking forward to meeting you on Back to School Night on September 6th 2016, at 6:00 pm.
+I am looking forward to meeting you on Back to School Night.

 Please read and sign the class and school procedures and the policy form on the back of this letter.